Shaquille Anthony (M.A. ‘19)

 - Health care

-Of students work full time while pursuing a degree.
+Of students work while pursuing a degree.

 Graduation rate for master’s degree programs.